OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/platform-architecture/intro.md

 In the ODC architecture, caches optimize performance by storing certain information.
 This principle extends to integration with external systems, caching the following types of information:

 * Metadata: This type of data is cached during connection creation or when refreshing metadata in the ODC Portal.
 The data is then stored in serverless, NoSQL databases.
 * Query statements that execute in runtime Apps are cached to maintain consistent execution plans in the underlying system to enhance performance.
+Developers should follow security best practices and avoid sensitive data in query statements.
 * Query results are cached in Kubernetes pod memory.
 This cache expiration is defined by developer at the aggregate level.